s-nakaoka/choreonoid-doc/en/install/build-ubuntu.rst

 .. sectionauthor:: 中岡 慎一郎 <s.nakaoka@aist.go.jp>

-Thought there are different distributions for Linux, currently Ubuntu Linux is the only distribution version that Choreonoid officiall supports.
-This document describes how to build Choreonoid from the source code for Ubuntu Linux.
-You may be able to build in other versions if you grasp the basics.
+Even though there are different distributions of Linux, currently Ubuntu Linux is the only distribution version that Choreonoid officially supports.
+This document describes how to build Choreonoid from source code in Ubuntu Linux.
+You may be able to build other versions if you grasp the basics.
 Try to do so if required.

-In the latest development version of Choreonoid, we have verified the build and the operation on Ubuntu version 12.04, 14.04 and x64 architecture.
+In the latest development version of Choreonoid, we have verified the build process and operation for Ubuntu versions 12.04, 14.04 and the x64 architecture.

 .. contents::